rollup/rollup-plugin-alias/README.md

 ```
 The order of the entries is important, in that the first rules are applied first.

-You use Regular Expressions to search in a way more distinct and complex manner.
+You can use either simple Strings or Regular Expressions to search in a more distinct and complex manner (e.g. to do partial replacements via subpattern-matching, see aboves example).

 ## License
 MIT, see `LICENSE` for more information